patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 The above-mentioned mechanisms of invitations, signatures, reputation, and accord creation are stipulated in the foundational **association accord**, not based on any other, upon which all other accords are ultimately based.
 This accord includes a pledge to treat ourselves, others, and the World, with love, kindness, and respect.

-As the system is for the living, if I know that a person has died, or is missing presumed dead, I may specify to the best of my knowledge the date and time, the location, and the cause.